infor-cloud/xtendm3/docs/examples/Transaction-extension.md

 ## Important notes
 * Always test the examples for your own solution before using them in production
+* Do not use transaction API in Transaction extensions
 * It is a good practice to use a test compilation of the program before running
 * Data presented in the examples is random